roggersanguzu/CYBER-SHUJAA-CISCO-ETHICAL-HACKER-TRAINING/README.md

 *-u: Show UDP connections.//For Example netstat -uunap *-n: Show numerical addresses instead of resolving hostnames.
 *-a: Show all connections and listening ports.
-*-p: Show the process ID (PID) and name of the program to which each socket belongs.
+*-p: Show the process ID (PID) and name of the program to which each socket belongs..

 # Vulnerability Scans.
 * nmap -sV --script vulners --script-args mincvss=4 h4cker.org